bandzcash/bandz-js/README.md

 Deposits the underlying asset into the reserve.
 A corresponding amount of the overlying asset (aTokens) is minted.

-- @param `user` The ethereum address that will make the deposit
+- @param `user` The smartBCH address that will make the deposit
-- @param `reserve` The ethereum address of the reserve
+- @param `reserve` The smartBCH address of the reserve
 - @param `amount` The amount to be deposited
-- @param @optional `onBehalfOf` The ethereum address for which user is depositing.
+- @param @optional `onBehalfOf` The smartBCH address for which user is depositing.
 It will default to the user address
 - @param @optional `referralCode` Integrators are assigned a referral code and can potentially receive rewards.
 It defaults to 0 (no referrer)

 ```